wmbusmeters/wmbusmeters/README.md

 Specifying auto as the device will automatically look for usb wmbus dongles on /dev/im871a and /dev/amb8465.

-The meter type: multical21 (a water meter) is supported.
+The meter types: multical21 and flowiq3100 (water meters) are supported.
 The meter types: multical302 (heat) and omnipower (electricity) are work in progress.
 ```